xieguigang/sciBASIC/vb_codestyle/README.md

 Here are tables of names that i used in my programming, and continues updated....

->1.
-Some common used name for common types
+>1.Some common used name for common types
 <table>
 	<tr><td>System.Type</td><td>Recommend Name</td><td>Example</td></tr>
 	<tr><td>System.Text.StringBuilder</td>